MAYA-ZK/Gnark_on_Icicle_benchmarking/README.md

 `./benchmark.sh`
 Simply define the list of circuits, curves and whether GPU acceleration should be used or not and the script will run the benchmark for all possible combinations of parameters.

+### Output format

+The output if the benchmarked will be saved under the folder `output/banchmark-i` where `i` is an incrementing index.
+The output folder contains several files:

+- `benchmark_parameters.json`: contains the parameters of the benchmark like the circuit, the curve, value of the constants, etc.
+- `benchmark_results.csv`: contains the duration (in ms) of each step of each run and whether the proof generated was valid or not.
+- `benchmark_summary.csv`: contains the average duration (in ms) of each step across all runs.

+If GPU acceleration is used, other files are generated:

+- `gpu_stats.csv`: contains the average and peak resource utilization for the GPU during each run.
+The units are as follows: utilization(%)/memory(MB)/power(mW)/energy(mJ)
+- `gpu_samples.csv`: contains the raw samples of the GPU resource utilization starting from the first run (setup and circuit compilation are not included)
+- `timestamps.csv`: contains the starting time of each step of each run.
+This is meant to be used in conjunction with the `gpu_smaples.csv` file to further study the use of the GPU in different steps.

 ## Results

 We ran the benchmark with the SHA256 circuit on a RTX A5000 (ADA version) GPU using multiple curves (bn254, bls12-377, bw6-761) and pre-image sizes (32 B, 1 KB, 32 KB) with and without GPU acceleration.